Take the Bite Out of Insect Stings

 Randolph says everyone who experiences a generalized reaction to an insect sting should see a board-certified allergist for an accurate diagnosis and treatment plan, often including immunotherapy (allergy shots).

 “Immunotherapy is proven to help develop a tolerance to insect sting, so if you are stung again your symptoms will be mild or non-existent,” Randolph explains.
 “We recommend it for anyone who experiences a generalized, or systemic, reaction and whose subsequent allergy tests are positive for sting.
 Many people shy away from allergy shots because of the discomfort and inconvenience, but a few years of treatment will give you a lifetime without fear.”

 The Network’s award-winning ACE program features teams of volunteer physicians, nurses and community workers across the country offering free educational programs about anaphylaxis diagnosis, prevention and treatment.

 ABOUT Allergy & Asthma Network

 Allergy & Asthma Network is the leading national nonprofit organization dedicated to ending needless death and suffering due to asthma, allergies and related conditions.
-The Network specializes in sharing family friendly, medically accurate information through its award-winning publications Allergy & Asthma Today magazine and The MA Report newsletter, its web site at AllergyAsthmaNetwork.org and numerous community outreach programs.
-Follow AANMA on Facebook at facebook.com/AllergyAsthmaHQ and on Twitter at twitter.com/AllergyAsthmaHQ.
+The Network specializes in sharing family friendly, medically accurate information through its award-winning publication Allergy & Asthma Today magazine, its web site at AllergyAsthmaNetwork.org and numerous community outreach programs.
+Follow on Facebook and Twitter at @AllergyAsthmaHQ.

 The national, award-winning Anaphylaxis Community Experts (ACE) program is developed by Allergy & Asthma Network and the American College of Allergy, Asthma & Immunology (ACAAI), sponsored by Mylan Specialty, LP.